 Cultivating Wake Robin Plant

-Remember that this plant takes three years to even germinate if grown from seed, so it would probably be best if you bought these plants.
+Remember that this plant takes three years to even germinate if grown from seed, so it would probably be best if you bought the plants rather than try to cultivate them yourself.
 When you plant them, remember that the roots have to go in at least a foot, and slightly more than that if need be.

 Summary

-Wake Robin Plant is a Trillium, all it's parts come in threes.
+Wake Robin Plant is a Trillium; all its parts come in threes.
 A member of the lily family and grows wild in the woods.
 You can visualize the leaves of deciduous trees piled up and decomposing.
-That's what you will want to duplicate.
+That’s the sort of environment you will want to duplicate.

-This flower for shade gardening loves rich humus, moist soil with lots of mulched leaves.
+This shade gardening flower loves rich humus laden and moist soil with lots of mulched leaves.
 They like their soil on the acidic side.
-So before you plant, create that environment, and you're sure to have success.
+So create that environment before you plant them and you’re sure to have success.

 The bloom appears in early spring before the trees leaf out.
 They bloom for 2 to 3 weeks in maroon, pink, red, white and yellow.
-A very slow spreader, so plant in mass, and/or be patient.
+A very slow spreader, so plant in mass, and be prepared to have some patience waiting for them to grow.

-Buy your plants from a nursery or a catalog, and create the best environment you can.
-Lots of leaf mold, rich, well drained acid soil and enjoy your gardening shade flower.
+Buy your plants from a nursery or a catalogue, and create the best environment you can.
+Lots of leaf mould, rich, well drained acid soil, and enjoy your gardening shade flower.